rdelolmog-creator/ibp-tradeoff/decision-log.md

 D-019 · Human-review workbook is a pipeline output, not a reconstruction DECISION: Step4_Data_Quality_Review.xlsx is built by src/report_step4.py, called from inside the notebook immediately after DataCleaner.clean(), from the live df_clean/master/dq_report/dropped objects of that run — not rebuilt afterward from pasted console output — because the review artefact must be evidence of what the pipeline actually did, and a human sign-off (Approved / Approved with comments / Rejected) is required on this workbook before Step 5 proceeds.

 D-020 · Regression and robustness test suite added DECISION: tests/test_pipeline.py (14 tests) locks in the current correct output (row counts, recovery counts, roll-forward tolerance) as regression tests, and separately proves the pipeline fails loudly rather than silently on defect types the spec never anticipated (new column, missing column, constant-value drift, unparseable date, out-of-range rate, null-rate spike, invalid case size, unknown category) — because a pipeline claimed as reusable needs a runnable yes/no answer to "does this still work," not a manual re-read of console output each cycle.

+D-021 · Scalability stress-tested, not asserted DECISION: ran the actual pipeline at 2× SKU count (120) and 37-month history (up from 36) as concrete stress tests, rather than answering the §11 scalability question from first principles, because a Mastery-level claim about what breaks under volume should be demonstrated against real code, not guessed at Step 0 before any code existed.
+Findings: (1) src/ingest.py/src/cleaner.py scale linearly with no code change — this is genuinely a non-issue at any realistic scope for this project; (2) doubling SKUs without adding plants/lines overloads line capacity (L3 hit 114.9% utilisation) because build_portfolio() splits SKUs evenly across whatever lines are configured, with no capacity-aware allocation; (3) a longer history window (37 months) works unchanged because schema.meta.history_months is read from config, not hard-coded — confirming the full-re-extraction pattern in D-022 requires no code change for a growing window.
+Supersedes the untested D-005 claim.

+D-022 · O-08 resolved: full re-extraction, not incremental append DECISION: the pipeline assumes full rolling-window re-extraction each IBP cycle (source systems re-queried for the entire window, not just the new month), not incremental append, because at this scale (2,160-4,318 rows tested) the efficiency gain from incremental is negligible while the correctness cost is real.
+Tested directly: simulating an incremental load (only the newest month passed to DataCleaner) breaks _derive_stock_open() — with no prior context, shift(1) returns null for every row in the new month, and C-11 would wrongly drop the entire month as irrecoverable.
+Full re-extraction also re-validates already-clean months every cycle, which incremental cannot do, so a source-system restatement of a prior period is caught rather than silently missed. schema.meta.history_months already reads from config, so a growing or shifting window requires no code change under this model — verified in D-021.

+D-023 · Recovery correctness fixed for multi-field nulls DECISION: a row is only counted as actual_imputed = True if the roll-forward formula's result is itself non-null, not merely if stock_open is present, because the prior check let a row with a second missing input (e.g. stock_close also null the same month) be flagged as successfully recovered before being caught and dropped a few lines later — overstating nulls_recovered_by_identity in the DQ report even though no bad data reached clean_master.
+Verified with a double-null test case: recovered count stays at 86, the row is correctly dropped instead.

+D-024 · Cascade failures classified separately from genuine first-month gaps DECISION: rows dropped at C-11 are split by calendar position — a genuine first month of a SKU's history vs. a later month whose stock_open is null because a prior month's stock_close was null and the gap cascaded forward via the roll-forward shift — because both cases share stock_open_units.isna() and an earlier version of this classification used exactly that check, silently mislabeling a real upstream data problem as an expected edge case.
+Fixed to use calendar position (is this the SKU's minimum month in the dataset) instead.
+Every dropped row's sku_id and month is now recorded individually (not just an aggregate count), and the Step 4 review workbook (sheet 7) flags cascade rows for investigation, separately from expected edge cases.

+D-025 · FX rate made an explicit, auditable field DECISION: fx_rate_applied is added as a column on the cleaned sku_master output (the applied gbp_eur rate for System B rows, null for System A), because the review workbook could previously show the converted price but not the rate that produced it — a reviewer had to cross-reference assumptions.yaml by hand to verify the FX math.
+Now shown directly alongside the converted values on sheet 5.

+D-026 · Review workbook rebuilt to show full detail, not samples DECISION: the Step 4 review workbook was rebuilt from 6 tabs sampling 2 SKUs to 9 tabs showing every row that was actually touched by cleaning — the full clean dataset (all 2,159 rows), every one of the 86 null recoveries with the roll-forward arithmetic shown, all 540 System B conversion rows, and all 60 SKU master rows — because a reviewer cannot approve what they cannot see, and 2 sample SKUs is a demonstration, not a review artefact.
 Open at Step 4 close
 Ref
 Question